novacbn/svelte-gmod/README.md

 ## Compiler
 **NOTE**: As of this moment, the compiler only runs in the ``dev`` branch of Garry's Mod running on Chromium!
 Normal Garry's Mod will not work!

-**NOTE**: While you can design your workflow around using this svelte-gmod to compiler your components, if your need anything more advanced check out the rest of the Svelte ecosystem!
+**NOTE**: While you can design your workflow around using this svelte-gmod to compiler your components, if you need anything more advanced check out the rest of the Svelte ecosystem!

 ### How to use
 Simply ``include`` the ``compiler.lua`` Lua file and call the API.
 Or alternatively, run file and use the ``svelte_export`` console command.